-The FinTech market has been booming lately, with more tech companies clambering to bring the financial sector into 2022.
+The financial system has been booming lately, with more tech companies clambering to bring the financial sector into 2022.
 This is an exciting time not only for finance but for FinTech companies, developers, and investors that are driving the sector forward.

 Working in FinTech has never been more dynamic and exciting, but it does come with a significant barrier.
 Namely, the financial regulations and the associated financial and legal issues that come with the territory.